-I’d heard good things about Kazuo Ishiguro’s Remains of the Day, but thought it was a dying-person-thinks-about-dying book so I didn’t read it.
-Then I saw a snippet from the movie in an episode of The Sopranos and had to know why Anthony Hopkins was hiding a book from Emma Thompson.
-Remains of the Day also won the Man Booker Prize, which is a far more literary reason to read it.
+I’d heard good things about Kazuo Ishiguro’s The Remains of the Day, but thought it was a dying-person-thinks-about-dying book so I didn’t read it.
+Then I saw a snippet from the movie in an episode of The Sopranos and needed to know why Anthony Hopkins was hiding a book from Emma Thompson.
+If you need literary reasons to pick it up instead: The Remains of the Day won the 1989 Man Booker Prize and Ishiguro has won the Nobel Prize for Literature.

 From the back cover:

 The Remains of the Day is a profoundly compelling portrait of the perfect English butler and of his fading, insular world in postwar England.
 At the end of his three decades of service at Darlington Hall, Stevens embarks on a country drive, during which he looks back over his career to reassure himself that he has served humanity by serving “a great gentleman.”
 But lurking in his memory are doubts about the true nature of Lord Darlington’s “greatness” and graver doubts about his own faith in the man he served.

 From this, it sounds like a dying-person-thinks-about-dying book even though Stevens is relatively young.
 Slow explorations of regret are often tedious, but this book isn’t because Stevens has so little self awareness that it becomes the reader’s job to sort actual events from his perceptions.
 On the surface, he’s good at his job and passionate about the quality of his work.
 On a deeper level, he’s an insufferable snob and it’s hard to imagine any house running smoothly under his direction:

 But let me return to the question that is of genuine interest, this question we so enjoyed debating when our evenings were not spoilt by chatter from those who lacked any fundamental understanding of the profession; that is to say, the question ‘what is a great butler?’
 (31)